How to Clean Violin Strings (Without Damaging Your Instrument)

 • Reduces clarity

-• Causes scratchy tone
+• Causes a scratchy or harsh tone

-• Makes tuning less stable
+• Makes response less consistent

 Regular cleaning keeps your violin sounding better and your strings lasting longer.